Fourth Stimulus Check: Is Another Relief Payment Coming?

 The Democrats used a process called reconciliation to pass the bill in the Senate without Republican support.
 That allows budget-related matters to proceed with a simple majority rather than the filibuster-proof 60 votes.
 Generally only one reconciliation bill can pass per fiscal year.
 But a subsequent ruling by the Senate parliamentarian, who interprets the legislative body’s rules, opened up a path for additional spending legislation.
 Without reconciliation, any bill would need at least 10 Republican votes, along with every Democratic vote.

-But the Biden administration has other priorities.
-One of its biggest is passing the infrastructure plan, which also faces Republican opposition.
-The American Jobs Plan, worth $2.3 trillion and then lowered to $1.7 trillion during negotiations, aims to rebuild roads, repair bridges, do away with lead pipes, extend broadband, modernize the country’s electric grid and much more.
-It does not include another stimulus check.
-In theory, one could be added at a higher overall price tag.
-Republicans oppose the plan, in part, for its reliance on higher corporate taxes.
-They would be disinclined to support an even larger corporate tax hike to fund another payment.

 The American Families Plan, focusing on childcare, education and paid family leave, would cost another $1.8 trillion.
-Another stimulus check is not included in the current version of this plan either, though one could theoretically still be added.
+A fourth stimulus check is not included in the current version of this plan either, though one could theoretically still be added.
 The American Families plan is a more likely home for a fourth stimulus check than the American Jobs Plan.
 According to the administration, funding for this plan would come from higher taxes on wealthy individuals.
-Republicans oppose these tax increases too.
+Republicans oppose these possible tax increases.

 Joe Manchin of West Virginia, among the most centrist Democratic Senators, has warned against overusing reconciliation.
 He is also apparently unwilling to do away with the filibuster, which would lower the number of votes needed to pass legislation to 51.
-With bipartisanship still hard to come by, the Biden administration is in a tough spot.
-They’re unlikely to add a fourth stimulus check to either plan, driving up the price tag by hundreds of billions of dollars.
+With bipartisanship still hard to come by (the recent deal notwithstanding), the Biden administration is in a tough spot.
+They’re unlikely to add a fourth stimulus check to any plan, driving up the price tag by hundreds of billions of dollars.
 They’re also unlikely to use reconciliation to pass another stimulus check on its own.

 What Other Aid Is Out There?